tgarc/tgarc.github.io/_posts/2015-03-24-connecting-to-a-bluetooth-speaker-with-pulseaudio.md

 This post is a summary of the steps that were necessary for me to set up an A2DP interface to a bluetooth speaker using pulseaudio.
-This setup was completed using the original BeagleBone with Linaro Ubuntu 14.04.
+This setup was completed using the original BeagleBone with Linaro Ubuntu 14.04 but should apply for any debian based distribution.

 # Beaglebone USB issues